 After the independence of our country, this place was then included under the Central Provinces.
 On November 1st 1956, Raipur became a part of Madhya Pradesh and then became a part of Chattisgarh on November 1, 2000.

-Urja Park.
-Considered as the best place for those who wish to experience the wonderful weekend outings, Urja Park is situated at the Mana Road in the center of the city.
+2. Urja Park.
+Considered as the best place for those who wish to experience the wonderful weekend outings, Urja Park is situated at the Mana Road in the centre of the city.
 This place has a well-maintained garden along with a sparkling lake.

 By Road.
 Planning a road trip, indeed, is always a fun and memorable experience.
-The city of Raipur is quite well connected by road to the major cities of India.
+The city of Raipur is quite well connected by easily accessible roadways and highways to the major cities of India.
 From the nearby regions and cities, you can book online interstate/private buses at affordable prices.
 Otherwise, you can also consider taking your own vehicle or book a cab to reach here.